North Queensland Bulk Ports Corporation (NQBP) will soon begin maintenance dredging at the Port of Weipa.

 “In the same way we maintain roads and rail lines for freight transport, we need to look after our port infrastructure to keep trade flowing.

 “Regular maintenance dredging ensures efficient, navigable shipping depths for our port users.

 “It’s undertaken by port authorities around the world and is critical for maintaining port infrastructure.

-Environmental monitoring and management measures will be implemented throughout the campaign to minimise the risk of any potential impacts on the marine environment.
+Environmental monitoring and management measures will also be implemented throughout the campaign to minimise the risk of any potential impacts on the marine environment.

 NQBP has managed the annual maintenance dredging program at the Port of Weipa for more than 35 years.

 Dredging will also be completed at Amrun on behalf of Rio Tinto.

 North Queensland Bulk Ports Corporation contact: